-Nyama Mama, which gives a modern twist to Kenyan dishes, was a much needed respite from the monotony of the tradition dishes we normally ate.
+Nyama Mama, which gives a modern twist to Kenyan dishes, was a much-needed respite from the monotony of the traditional dishes we normally ate.
 In fact, it was such a treat we returned for a second visit.
 You’ve gotta try the ugali fries, even if you don’t like ugali.

 Crave Kitchen in Kikuyu

-Smack dab in the middle of an otherwise ramshackle town not far outside of Nairobi, Crave Kitchen was a complete surprise.
+Smack dab in the middle of an otherwise ramshackle town not far outside of Nairobi on the way to Lake Naivasha, Crave Kitchen was a complete surprise.
 Clean, spacious, delicious, and with a well-designed interior, it was a hipster café/restaurant at local Kenyan prices.
 It’s a definite must-visit if you’re passing by.